We are a VFF Accredited Care Home Group

 “Your Care Home ensures that Armed Forces Community status is included in people’s care plans”

-All our Veteran Residents now have their Armed Forces Community status included in their care plans.
+All our Veteran Residents have their Armed Forces Community status included in their care plans.

-Before any new resident moves in to a Spellman Care home, we now specifically ask them if they are a veteran to enable us to go into detail about their service.
+Before any new resident moves in to a Spellman Care home, we ask them if they are a veteran to enable us to go into detail about their service.
 This could be to enable us to host relevant activities, or so we know to avoid any sensitive topics.

 Standard Four